 The recently introduced trend of virtual reality headsets accelerates this technology.
 However, the past has demonstrated that hardware and connectivity frequently have tended to lag what app developers wanted to achieve the desired user experience.
 However, it is not an easy job to create great VR applications.

 Developers encounter several obstacles, some of which are harder to solve but somehow companies are working to resolve them.
-Irrespective of the big buzz and investment around these technologies, the business for virtual reality is still in its initial stages.
+Irrespective of the big buzz and investment around these technologies, the business of virtual reality is still in its initial stages.

 1. Expensive Development